Jakov Lukarević (bishop): Episcopacy

-At the time when Lukarić was appointed bishop, the civil authorities in Ragusa had a say in religious matters.
-Just before being appointed a bishop and at the time when he was the provincial of the province, a dispute arose among his fellow Franciscans.
+When Lukarić was appointed bishop, the civil authorities in Ragusa had a say in religious matters.
+Just before being appointed a bishop and when he was the provincial of the province, a dispute arose among his fellow Franciscans.
 Namely, the Ragusan authorities supported the Franciscans of a patrician origin and their internal rule of 1528 that only a patrician can hold high posts within the order.
 On the other side were the commoner Franciscans who supported autonomy from the civil authorities.
-The Ragusan government would often breach its authority and expel those who were insubordinate.
+The Ragusan government would often breach its authority and expel insubordinate people.

 As the dispute couldn't have been resolved internally, the commoner Franciscans appealed to the General of the Order in Rome Francisco Zamora and several other cardinals, including Rodolfo Pio da Carpi.
 The Ragusan authorities then tried to explain to da Carpi in November 1561 why they had to expel three Franciscans, including a commoner Franjo Radeljević, a Pope Sixtus V's protege, and later himself a provincial.
 A month later, the Ragusan government again wrote to da Carpi that the reason for the dispute was the intention of the commoner Franciscans to hold an extraordinary chapter before Easter.
-The authorities justified their move before Zamora as well and tried to get the archbishop of Ragusa Lodovico Beccadelli on their side.
-Zamora intervened by sending a visitator in 1561 to Dubrovnik which was riddled not only by a dispute among the Franciscans, but also the secular clergy and nuns.
+The authorities also justified their move before Zamora and tried to get the archbishop of Ragusa Lodovico Beccadelli on their side.
+Zamora intervened by sending a visitator in 1561 to Dubrovnik, which was riddled by a dispute among the Franciscans and the secular clergy and nuns.
 In May 1562, the Ragusan authorities sent Jakov de Tudisio to bishop Beccadelli who was a participant at the Council of Trengo to try to resolve the disputes.
 After the first visitation organised by Zamora failed, he sent another visitator in December 1562, Angelo Petrivolo da Fermo.
-Da Fermo tried to end the involvement of the authorities in the disputes of the Franciscans and called the disobedient friars for responsibility, including the foremost Lukarević with the other three friars.
+Da Fermo tried to end the involvement of the authorities in the disputes of the Franciscans and called the disobedient friars to account, including the foremost Lukarević with the other three friars.